-Telehealth startup Hims fell in its public trading debut — and that’s fine with its CEO – TechCrunch
+Hims, the telehealth startup, saw its shares slip in their trading debut — and that’s fine with its CEO – TechCrunch

 AD: There are a number of core differences between us and public and private players.
 First is our real focus on diversifying our offerings.
 With our focus on sexual health, dermatology, primary care and behavioral health, it’s in our DNA to quickly expand into new businesses.

 We also think we’re different from most [rivals] in that we really invest time in building deep relationships with [those who represent] the future of healthcare markets — people in their teens, 20s and 30s.
-This demographic has a different set of tech expectations and consumer expectations than people in their 40s, 50s and 60s, and if we want to build for the future, that means building for largest body of payers in the future.
+This demographic has a different set of tech expectations and consumer expectations than people in their 40s, 50s and 60s, and if we want to build for the future, that means building for the largest body of payers in the future.

 Traditional healthcare companies monetize only the sick, but optimizing around that demographic precludes you from understanding what the next generation really needs and wants.
 I’ve never seen such a divergence between a patient population and legacy experience, and that’s a real advantage to us as a business.